snaeppi/frequent-hitters-new/assay-etl/README.md

 Interactively assign `target_type` / `bioactivity_type` for assays with a selected column but no existing annotation (and not marked ineligible).
 Descriptions are shown in a pager so you can scroll before choosing labels.

+Target Type definitions:

+- **target-based assay:** readouts from purified proteins or peptides (biochemical preparations).
+- **cell-based assay:** readouts from intact cells.
+- **other:** tissue-based or organism-based assays not covered above.

+Bioactivity Type definitions:

+- **specific bioactivity:** measures a specific biological property such as enzyme activity; excludes cytotoxicity.
+- **nonspecific bioactivity:** measures cell growth, viability, cytotoxicity, or other nonspecific effects.
+- **other:** physicochemical processes, DNA/RNA binding, or measurements outside biological activity.

 ```bash
 assay-etl annotate-metadata [OPTIONS]
 ```